vcoppo23/Robocup/README.md

 '''bash
 pythton3 -m flask run --host=0.0.0.0
 '''

 To stop the flask server hit "Control+C" at the same time on your keybaord

-To exit the virutal environment
+To exit the virutal environment type in the terminal
 '''bash
 deactivate
 '''